redhat-developer/odo/docs/understanding-odo.md

   - Simple syntax and design centered around concepts familiar to developers, such as projects, applications, and components.

   - Completely client based.
-No server is required within the cluster for deployment.
+No additional server other than OpenShift is required for deployment.

   - Official support for Node.js and Java components.